tylerbutters/Pick-a-Path-Framework/README.md

 Once you're done download each sheet as a .csv and rename it to just the object name in lowercase: "nodes.csv" <br />
 You will also need a .csv file called "saves.csv", you can download the one in the google sheet or make your own, they can be blank. <br />
 Put them all in a folder and name it whatever you want, then place the folder into the project. <br />
-Go into the "FileManager.py" file and change "FILE_DIRECTORY" to the name of your folder. <br />
+Go into the "FileManager.py" file and change "STORY_NAME" to the name of your folder. <br />
 You can have multiple stories in the project and all you need to do is switch the folder name. <br />

 ## Nodes